Oaklight/websearch-openapi/README.md

    The base URL for SearXNG, a privacy-respecting metasearch engine.
 This is required for enabling functionality at `/search_searxng`.
    **Behavior**:
    - If set, the `WebSearchSearxng` tool uses this URL to perform queries.
-   - If unset, the `/search_searxng` endpoint will raise errors due to invalid configuration.
+   - If unset or empty, the `/search_searxng` endpoint will be **disabled** (i.e., requests to this endpoint will raise an error) with a `503 Service Unavailable` status code.
+The error will explicitly state that the SearXNG search feature is not configured and suggest setting the `SEARXNG_BASE_URL`.

    Example configuration with Docker: